 You can read the entire press release below.
-Click here to review the cumulative statistical summary for 1986-2018.

 The Department of Justice obtained more than $2.8 billion in settlements and judgments from civil cases involving fraud and false claims against the government in the fiscal year ending Sept.
 30, 2018, Principal DeputyAssociate Attorney General Jesse Panuccio and Assistant Attorney General JodyHunt of the Department of Justice’s Civil Division announced today.
 Recoveries since 1986, when Congress substantially strengthened the civil False Claims Act, now total more than $59 billion.